 2. Prevents Tooth Decay

-Due to its ability to eliminate bacteria, it’s a natural antimicrobial agent often used with raw fish.
-This is mainly because of the isothiocyanate vapors wasabi produces.
+Due to its ability to eliminate bacteria, wasabi is a natural antimicrobial agent often used with raw fish.
+This is mainly because of the isothiocyanate vapors it produces.
 These vapors help deter the development of yeast, mold and bacteria.
 Interestingly, it can also help prevent tooth decay by destroying the bacteria that may cause it.
-(4, 5)
+(5, 6)

 Wasabi contains powerful phytonutrients, or phytochemicals, called isothiocyanates.
 Isothiocyanates are sulphur-containing phytonutrients with strong anticancer effects.
 They occur naturally as glucosinolate conjugates in cruciferous vegetables, like wasabi.
 When the raw vegetables are chewed, the plant cells are broken down and an enzyme called myrosinase converts into isothiocyanates.